 And here’s another instance where I wished we had scratch-and-sniff computer screens.

 These confectionery-inspired soaps smell amazing, I used Butter Mints, Strawberry and Blueberry Jam soap fragrance to make these.
+(If your’e looking for other bathtime sweets, check out these vanilla blueberry cupcake soaps and 10-minute fruity popsicle soap.)

 When my husband came home and saw these sitting on the kitchen counter, he almost took a bite.
 And one of my son’s friends licked one before I could stop him.
 (Thankfully, he only got a mouthful of sugar and not soap.
 But I think his mom would have been fine either way!)